Skip to content

 Worktree mode is the right choice when more than one spec is in flight, or when a review cycle on a separate branch must not disturb the work in progress.

-When planSync.enabled is true in .flow/flow.yml, downstream task specs are checked for stale references after every completed task.
+When planSync.enabled is true in .flow/flow.yml, downstream task specs are checked for stale references after a serial task or after the conductor has joined and resolved an entire parallel wave.
+This avoids syncing against a partial integration.
 If a task changed an API or path that later tasks assumed, the drift surfaces with a reason.
 The user decides whether to update the downstream specs, regenerate them, or accept the drift explicitly.

 Plan-sync is conservative: it never silently rewrites a spec; it only proposes.